-Long-term exposure to hydrostatic pressure is one of the primary causes behind the failure of structural supports in a home.
+One of the primary causes of structural support failure in the home is long-term exposure to hydrostatic pressure.
 This pressure can wear away at the materials you’ve used to support your home while also causing them to rapidly expand and contract.
-Your supports may crack under the pressure and allow additional water into your home.
-They can also invite pest infestations and mold.
+Your supports may crack under the pressure and allow additional water into your home, which could potentially cause problems such as mold growth or pest infestations.

-Luckily, your home will readily communicate a structural support failure with you.
+Lucky for you, your home will typically show you some warning signs before the damage is irreversible.
 Some of the clearest signs that your home may need structural repairs include:

 - Popped nails